 - Store it in the fridge.

 With that, your gorgonzola should be able to last for at least 2-3 weeks in the fridge.
-You can also cube the cheese first for easier take-and-go to reduce the contamination.
+You can also cube the cheese first for conveniences and also to reduce the contamination when you need them.

-Gorgonzola serves best out of the bag, but might still be safe to eat if molded or expired.
-Use granny’s fashion inspection, it works 100%.
+Of course gorgonzola serves best out of the bag, but might still be OK to eat even if molded or expired.
+I’d say to use granny’s strategy as it work out most of the time.

 The good gorgonzola is always firm and smooth in texture, with milky aroma and a little pungent.